 As a practice we have been transforming the spaces and communities in which we work for over thirty years.
 We seek to make a positive contribution designing considered spaces for living, working, wellbeing, learning, gathering and celebrating.

 We value a considered approach to design and a desire to meet and exceed clients aspirations.
-This relies upon architects passionate about conservation working together and aligned with our ethos.
-As a byproduct of a job well done, many of our projects have received architectural awards.
-A highlight from last year was receiving RSUA/RIBA Regional Design Awards for two Conservation led projects, Bank Buildings and St Comgalls Community Hub, with our whole office in attendance at the RSUA Design Awards Gala evening.
-Earlier this year Monaghan Peace Campus a NZEB project was awarded RIAI Awards for Public Building and Universal Access.
-In June all staff enjoyed a Friday afternoon on a Taste of Belfast tour and in November a tour of three of our current buildings on site followed by Flout Pizza at Portview, were welcome additions to our regular in house CPD.
+This relies upon architects passionate about conservation and adaptive reuse working together and aligned with our ethos.
+As a byproduct of a job well done, many of our projects have received architectural awards including RSUA/RIBA Regional Design Awards for two Conservation led projects, Bank Buildings and St Comgalls Community Hub, with our whole office in attendance at the RSUA Design Awards Gala evening.
+Monaghan Peace Campus a NZEB project was awarded RIAI Awards for Public Building and Universal Access.

 Who we are looking for: